 Question: As you said, one does not have absolute faith in anyone, including one's Guru.
 Then what is the process of surrendering completely?

 Swamiji: In the course of time you will find yourself prepared for this great act of surrender.
 No one can say how knowledge arises in a person.
 Somehow it comes.
-Things seem to happen rather than the other way around, that things are being done.
+Things seem to happen, rather than the other way around, that things are being done.
 It does not appear that things are being done by people.
 Things are happening somehow or other by the operation of certain powers.
-Likewise, you cannot create the spirit of self-surrender in yourself by effort because the spirit of self-surrender is the spirit of a higher consciousness, the awakening into the existence of a larger reality which includes your own being, and the question is how that larger consciousness arises in you.
+Likewise, you cannot create the spirit of self-surrender in yourself by effort, because the spirit of self-surrender is the spirit of a higher consciousness, the awakening into the existence of a larger reality which includes your own being, and the question is how that larger consciousness arises in you.
 It is something like asking, “How do you wake up from sleep?”
 No one knows how we wake up from sleep.
 We wake up.
 Something happens.
-Likewise, by the operation of the universe, by the mystery of God’s creation, a circumstance will be created by which you will be brought in contact with a suitable medium called the Guru.
-That spirit also arises in you in the course of time, but however, from your part, as far as you are concerned now, you may sincerely aspire for that great day.
+Likewise, by the operation of the universe, by the mystery of God's creation, a circumstance will be created by which you will be brought in contact with a suitable medium called the Guru.
+That spirit also will arise in you in the course of time.
+However, from your part, as far as you are concerned now, you may sincerely aspire for that great day.
 “Oh God, when will that blessed day come to me?”
 Pray like this.
 It will come.

 Question: How can one know that the Guru is perfect?

 Swamiji: You need not have any Guru.
 A person who has a question like this need not have a Guru because that person himself is greater than anybody else.

 Question: How can one be so sure of others when he is not sure of himself?